ModestarW/crypto-dash/README.md

 # 💹 CryptoDash – Cryptocurrency Dashboard

 A React + Vite application that fetches live cryptocurrency data from the **CoinGecko API** and displays it in a clean, interactive dashboard.
-This App was built as part of a Brad Traversy React course.
+This App was built as part of Brad Traversy's Modern React course.

 The app features **React Router** for navigation, **Chart.js** for data visualization, and multiple tools for filtering and sorting cryptocurrency data.